frontenddogma/web-development-glossary/manuscript/w.md

 Web development
 : The work involved in developing a website for the Internet (World Wide Web) or an intranet (a private network).
 Web development can range from developing a simple single static page of plain-text to complex web-based Internet applications (web apps).
 A more comprehensive list of tasks to which web development commonly refers to may include web design, web content development, client- and server-side scripting, web engineering, web server and network security configuration, and e-commerce development.
 Among web professionals, “web development” usually refers to the main non-design aspects of building websites: describing document structures (HTML), giving formatting instructions (CSS), and implementing interaction and logic (scripting).&nbsp;[†](#w-web-development)

+Web Distributed Authoring and Versioning
+: An extension of the Hypertext Transfer Protocol (HTTP) that allows clients to perform remote web content authoring operations.
+WebDAV is defined in RFC&nbsp;4918 by a working group of the Internet Engineering Task Force (IETF).
+The WebDAV protocol provides a framework for users to create, change, and move documents on a server.
+The most important features include maintenance of content properties, namespace management, collections, and overwrite protection.&nbsp;[†](#w-webdav) ℹ︎&nbsp;[webdav.org](http://www.webdav.org/)

 Web feed
 : → Feed